Gainesville, Texas: Courthouse

 In 1911 a monolith topped with a statue of a Confederate soldier was placed on the lawn outside the courthouse.
-The inscription of the plaque beside it reads "no nation rose so white and fair none fell so pure of crime" referring to the Southern cause.
-In 2020, in the wake of the murder of George Floyd and the removal of Confederate statues elsewhere, County Commissioners voted to retain the courthouse's Confederate monument.
+The inscription of the plaque beside it reads "no nation rose so white and fair none fell so pure of crime", in a statement typical of Confederate monuments that minimized the human impact of slavery and romanticized the Lost Cause of the Confederacy.
+In 2020, County Commissioners voted to retain the courthouse's Confederate monument.

 Camp Howze, World War II

 Gainesville was once home to Camp Howze, one of the largest infantry replacement training centers during World War II.
 Only a few remnants of the camp still exist, but they are now located on private property.

 Railroad

 Railroads across Texas changed the nature and reach of commerce when they were built through and into areas.
 When the first railroad arrived in Gainesville, it improved the city's economics.
 For the first time, reliable, timely transportation meant goods and people could go vast distances.
 Gainesville was connected to the outside world in a whole new way with the coming of the railroads.
 For example, when the GC&SF arrived in 1887, goods could travel directly to or from Gainesville, directly to Chicago and Galveston, on the same railroad.
 Both were major transportation hubs during that age, and still are today.

 Original companies and dates of arrival in Gainesville: